-Unlike its rivals from Fiat and Renault, the Movano-e is only available in panel-van form and in two body sizes: L3H2 and L4H2.
-That should still be large enough for a maximum cargo volume of up to 17 cubic metres – the same as the latest diesel Movano – and the maximum payload of 2,110kg is also identical to what the diesel models can manage.
+Unlike its rivals from Fiat and Renault, the Movano-e is only available in panel-van form and in two body lengths: L3 and L4.
+That's enough for a maximum cargo volume of up to 17 cubic metres – the same as the latest diesel Movano – and the maximum payload of 2,110kg is also identical to what the diesel can manage.

-The Movano-e is exclusively available in Dynamic trim, with prices starting from £61,085 for the L3H2 body and £61,985 for the L4H2 version (excluding VAT).
-The Movano-e is also eligible for the government's plug-in van grant to bring the list price down by £6,000.
-As a zero-emissions vehicle, the Movano-e is exempt from the London Congestion Charge and other upcoming clean-air zone fees.
+The Movano-e is exclusively available in Dynamic trim, with prices starting from £57,913 for the L3 body and £58,813 for the L4 version (excluding VAT, but after the government's plug-in van grant has been deducted).
+As a zero-emissions vehicle, it' exempt from the London Congestion Charge and other clean-air zone fees.

 On top of the DAB radio, sliding door, full steel bulkhead and seatbelt reminders in other models, you also get Bluetooth, a tablet holder inside the glovebox and a foldable, rotating tray.
-The Movano-e also gets safety systems such as a pedestrian detection rear warning sound and rear parking assistance, as well as rear-view camera, blind-spot warning and lane-departure warning.
+The Movano-e also incorporates safety systems such as a pedestrian detection rear warning sound and rear parking assistance, as well as rear-view camera, blind-spot warning and lane-departure warning.